 Ready to submit?
 Begin the Academic Appeal Form online.

 Suspended students must appeal for probation to enroll in any courses in any term (fall, spring and summer, including Carolina Courses online).
 You are strongly encouraged to meet with an advisor to address academic concerns and eligibility issues.
-For more information on academic eligibility, visit the Student Success website.
+For more information on academic eligibility, see the information in the Academic Eligibility section below.

 A student who feels he or she has been awarded an incorrect grade should first attempt to resolve the matter with their instructor.
 You may also consult the Director of Undergraduate Studies or the chair of the academic department that offers the class.
 If your issue is still not resolved, you can appeal the grade through Academic Advising by submitting the Grade Appeal Student Form.
 This form must be submitted by the last day of class of the following fall or spring term.
 For a grade appeal to be considered, it must be based on one or more of the following grounds: arithmetic/clerical error, arbitrariness, discrimination, harassment, or personal malice.
 For more on this policy, visit the Faculty Guidelines for Academic Appeals.

 For more information about the University’s discrimination and harassment policies, refer to the Equal Opportunity/ADA Office’s policy summary.

 - If you’re experiencing challenges due to medical, psychological, or personal difficulties, there are several offices that can help you.
 If you are experiencing an emergency, call 911 immediately.